mediamonks/symfony-sonata-media-bundle/docs/2-configuring_the_bundle.rst

 Model Class
 -----------

-The bundle assumes that your entity is using FQCN ``AppBundle\Entity\Media``, if your entity is using a different FQCN you can use the option ``model_class`` to set it.
+The bundle assumes that your entity is using FQCN ``App\Entity\Media``, if your entity is using a different FQCN you can use the option ``model_class`` to set it.

 .. code-block:: yaml